-The following table sets forth certain information, as of August 31, 2003, with respect to the number of shares of common stock owned by the selling stockholders named below and as adjusted to give effect to the sale of the shares offered hereby.
+The following table sets forth certain information, as of June 27, 2003, with respect to the number of shares of common stock owned by the selling stockholders named below and as adjusted to give effect to the sale of the shares offered hereby.
 The shares are being registered to permit public secondary trading of the shares, and the selling stockholders may offer the shares for resale from time to time.
 See "Plan of Distribution."

-On June 5, 2003, Equinix sold Series A-2 Convertible Secured Notes to the selling stockholders.
-The shares being offered by the selling stockholders were acquired from Equinix when the selling stockholders exercised common stock warrants issued in connection with the sale of Series A-2 Convertible Secured Notes.
+The shares being offered by the selling stockholders were acquired from Equinix in our acquisitions of i-STT Pte Ltd and Pihana Pacific, Inc., pursuant to a combination agreement signed on October 2, 2002.
+We call this transaction the combination.
 The shares of common stock were issued pursuant to an exemption from the registration requirements of the Securities Act.